DEFRA/apha-apps-perms-move-animal-ui/README.md

 docker compose up --build -d
 ```

-### Dependabot

-We have added an example dependabot configuration file to the repository.
-You can enable it by renaming
-the [.github/example.dependabot.yml](.github/example.dependabot.yml) to `.github/dependabot.yml`

-### SonarCloud

-Instructions for setting up SonarCloud can be found in [sonar-project.properties](./sonar-project.properties)

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: